From the Superintendent

 One of the best ways to prepare for emergencies is to have the proper clothing.
 As road conditions change there is always a possibility of the bus becoming stuck or not able to operate correctly.
 Please have students wear a coat, a hat and gloves on the bus.
 This will provide them warmth as a new bus is sent to their aid or if they are transferred to another bus.

 Attendance, Every Day Counts

 As we near the end of the first quarter marking period it is important to remember the school’s policy on attendance.
 Being present is one of the biggest factors in student success.

-Hermon-DeKalb Central believes that regular attendance by its students is necessary for them to obtain an adequate understanding of the instructions and materials presented by its teachers and the programs of study.
+Hermon DeKalb Central believes that regular attendance by its students is necessary for them to obtain an adequate understanding of the instructions and materials presented by its teachers and the programs of study.
 Regular attendance also provides for effective continuity within each classroom and for the effective daily operation of the school.
-In addition, each student acquires social skills, a strong work ethic, and daily living skills through regular attendance.
+In addition each student acquires social skills, a strong work ethic, and daily living skills through regular attendance.

 If a student is to receive credit for a course offered at HDCS, it is essential that the student maintain an attendance record of minimal absences.
 Minimum attendance for each class is required as a condition for receiving course credit or for permission to take a final examination and/or Regents exam.
-For this reason, the following guidelines have been established to help students be successful.
+For this reason, the following guidelines have been established to help students to be successful.
 The maximum number of absences allowed will be as follows: